 There are a lot of assumptions made here based on data.
 Data changes.
 The score is not set in stone.
 Review it quarterly and make adjustments as needed.

 BONUS: Setting up your lead scoring in Salesforce or other CRM

 Get over your analysis paralysis.
-Get started, get buy-in and treat it as a process.
+Get started, get buy-in, and treat it as a process.
 If you do that, you can start helping your team prioritize higher-potential accounts.